astenmies/cool-docs/go-cheatsheet.md

 	fmt.Println(oneFlight)
 }

-// When define a function, we need to be very explicit
+// string - When defining a new function, specify what it will return.
-// on what data type will be returned (string here).
-// If we don't, Go expects us to return nothing
-// And will throw error:
-// too many arguments to return have (string) want (). func oneNewFlight() string {
+// If not, it expects nothing and throws error: too many arguments to return have (string) want () func oneNewFlight() string {
 	return "Business Class to Tokyo"
 }